fusetim/mkube/readme.md

 ### Using Rust

-At the moment, MKube does not inplement any condition features, therefore you will need to install every system dependencies required by Mkube and its dependencies.
+At the moment, MKube does not inplement any conditional features, therefore you will need to install every system dependencies required by Mkube and its dependencies.
 This includes (but might not be limited to):
 - ffmpeg(-dev)